Bursaries to attend the European Association of Psychosomatic Medicine and the US Academy of Consultation-Liaison Psychiatry Conferences 2020

 The European Association of Psychosomatic Medicine (EAPM) aims to promote an integrated psychosomatic/biopsychosocial approach to health and disease.
 The US Academy of Consultation-Liaison Psychiatry (ACLP) promotes a global agenda of excellence in clinical care for patients with comorbid psychiatric and general medical conditions.

 Every year, the two organisations hold their own conferences, bringing together experts in liaison psychiatry and psychosomatic medicine to share knowledge and to network, and thus advance the field.

 The Faculty of Liaison Psychiatry of the Royal College of Psychiatrists is offering bursaries to support the attendance of five future leaders in liaison psychiatry at either the 2020 EAPM conference or ACLP conference.
 Of note, the ACLP conference will be the first for the organisation’s new President, Professor Michael Sharpe from Oxford.

-Liaison mental health services are undergoing a planned expansion supported by the governments of the United Kingdom.
+Liaison Psychiatry services in the UK are expanding.
 We need to develop our workforce to meet this need.
 This includes developing talented leaders for the future.
 We are working with relevant organisations in the United States and Europe to strengthen our professional base, learn about innovative practice in other countries and attract talent to the United Kingdom.

 Successful applicants will be offered up to £1000 to cover registration, standard class travel, subsistence and associated costs of attending the meeting and contributing to the programme.
-Members of the Royal College of Psychiatrists Faculty of Liaison Psychiatry also receive a 50% reduction in conference fees if they attend this meeting.
+The bursary winners can choose whether they attend the EAPM or ACLP conference.

 Who can apply